ravikumark815/euler-project/README.md

 I code each problem in C and the correct solution for the same is shown below:

 Euler 1 - 233168
 Euler 2 - 4613732

+Copyright © 2018 EulerProject.
+All rights reserved.
+No warranty.

+This code is provided for reference only.
+You may republish any of this code verbatim with author and URL info intact.

+You need written permission from the author to make modifications to the code, include parts into your own work, etc.